 Business Plans are like maps for tourists – you need a plan for where you intend to go, what you want to look at, where you are going to stay and, if you deviate off track, you need to be able to identify where you’re at and then navigate to get back onto your original path.
 Planning a business activity is very similar.

 The Business Plan should incorporate commentary from the people involved in the business – directors, owners, shareholders, leadership team and other team members, together with a summary of the strategies that have been developed, the tactics for the implementation of those strategies and the allocation of responsibilities for monitoring the supply of funding for the business.

-A new financial year has just commenced.
-This is a great time to be planning what you’re going to do in your business during 2021/22.
+A new year has just commenced.
+This is a great time to be planning what you’re going to do in your business in 2022.
 With the continuation of COVID-19 causing problems all over Australia, there will be ongoing problems, particularly for businesses, until the immunisation rates are at the level required for “herd immunity”.
 In the meantime, preparing a “realistic but flexible” Business Plan can give you a map for the conduct of your business until something approaching “normal business conditions” emerges.

 A good Business Plan contains a commentary on the strategies to be implemented over a range of activities as well as the business’ vision.

 “Predictive Accounting” creates a “financial picture” of the visions and strategies by preparing four key documents:

 1. Key Drivers – the key compilation data relative to the predictive reports: